ForbesLindesay/github-real-names/README.md

 # GitHub Real Names

-This is a plugin for Google Chrome that adds a button to toggle showing real names instead of usernames on GitHub.
+Github Real Names is a Google chrome extension that adds a button to toggle showing real names instead of usernames on GitHub.

+Download it from the [chrome store](https://chrome.google.com/webstore/detail/github-real-names/edfnfekndkopmlejjmlplpceflfldoae?hl=en-GB).

+## How to build

 To build, run:

 ```js
 npm install